TECHNICAL COMPETENCY AND SAFETY MANAGEMENT

 SUSTAINABILITY AND CONSERVATION

 Issues of sustainability and conservation, while important to us as a profession, are absolutely critical to humankind.
-Common sense dictates that every lecture we give, every excursion, every kayak trip, every hike, every discussion is rooted in a deep passion and espousal of the need to operate sustainably and with a mind to conserving the places we visit.
+Common sense dictates that every lecture we give, every excursion, every kayak trip, every hike, every discussion is rooted in a deep passion and espousal of the need to operate sustainably and with a mind to conserving the places and cultures we visit.
 Concepts of sustainability and conservation must come from within but to add to this they are integral to PTGA membership, our Code of Conduct and in on-line modules.
-They can be found in any PTGA accredited company documentation and in our living association culture
+They can be found in any PTGA Accredited Provider company documentation and in our living Code of Conduct.

 CUSTOMER SERVICE AND GROUP MANAGEMENT